Masters abroad: preps and steps

 With over 1 million international students in Canada in 2023, the country has become one of the most sought-after destinations for higher education.

-However, recent policy changes mean that new study permits are capped at 360,000 for 2024, making competition tighter than before.
+However, new policy changes have capped study permits at 360,000 for 2024, making competition tougher.

-In this guide, we’ll explore top Canadian universities accepting 3-year bachelor's degrees, their admission requirements, and how you can maximize your chances of getting in.
+In this guide, we’ll explore universities accepting 3-year degrees, their admission requirements, and how to boost your chances of admission.

 Do Canadian Universities Accept 15 Years of Education?